anettleship/flask-structure-fiddle/README.md

 How to launch:

-SECRET_KEY must be set as an environment variable before launch.
+SECRET_KEY must be set as an environment variable before launch, or run in vscode using temporary secret key specified in launch.json.

     set SECRET_KEY=keepmysecretkeysecretplease

-Note, Vscode is being awkward with our use of an application factory in app.py, so to debug we must run the app.py file explicitly (debug while the file is selected).
-I've not been able to configure a flask specific launch.json that finds the flask app correctly so far.
-You will know you've gone wrong when you see import errors because you ran the wrong file.

 A proof of concept Flask app to play with Flask features such as Blueprints and Database models and revise Flask application layout following an externally prescribed structure.